austral-electronics/ThunderballH7/README.md

 **Requirement**

-This SDK can be used on any Windows 10 or 11 computer.
+This SDK can be used on any Windows 10 or 11 64bits computers.

 ### 3.2.
 Clone this template with Git <a name="git"></a>
 **Install Git for windows**